timescale/docs/api/dump_meta_data.md

 TimescaleDB includes a SQL script that outputs metadata from the internal TimescaleDB tables as well as version information.
-The script is available in the source distribution in `scripts/` but can also be [downloaded separately][].
+The script is available in the source distribution in `scripts/` but can also be [downloaded separately][scripts-download].
 To use it, run:

 ```bash
 psql [your connect flags] -d your_timescale_db < dump_meta_data.sql > dumpfile.txt
 ```

 and then inspect `dump_file.txt` before sending it together with a bug report or support question.

+[scripts-download]: FIXME